metno/anemoi-regional-tutorial/tutorial/datasets.markdown

 tags: anemoi
 ---

+## Downloading existing datasets

+To see what datasets area already available, checkout https://anemoi.ecmwf.int/datasets (requires ECMWF login credentials).
+The site provides download links to files in S3 buckets, and paths to where files are located on LUMI and Leonardo.

+## Creating your own a dataset

-anemoi-datasets is a flexible tool for building training-ready datasets that are optimized for aifs-mono.
+To create a dataset based on your own input data, you can use anemoi-datasets.
+This is a flexible tool for building training-ready datasets that are optimized for aifs-mono.
 The full documentation for the tool is [here](https://anemoi-datasets.readthedocs.io/en/latest/).
 Some good reasons to use the tool are:
 - It ensures the data is compatible with aifs-mono
 - It automatically computes normalization coefficients used in the training
 - It supports many data-formats, including GRIB, NetCDF